 Summary of "A Rose For Emily"

 An unnamed narrator, who seems to be speaking on behalf of the group, tells us that when Miss Emily Grierson died, the whole town attended her funeral.
 The men felt obligated, while the women were curious about her house, which no one save a servant had seen in years.

-When Miss Emily's father dies in 1894, the mayor, Colonel Sartoris, waives all her future taxes out of charity, but on the fiction that this will repay a loan from her father.
+When Miss Emily's father died in 1894, the mayor, Colonel Sartoris, waived all her future taxes out of charity, but on the fiction that this would repay a loan from her father.

 Years later, a new body of politicians mail her a tax notice.
 They make further attempts at contacting her, but they're ignored.
 She returns the notice.